 Florida Statute Section 893.135(1)(d)

 If you are charged with Trafficking in Phencyclidine, under Florida Statute, Section 893.135(1)(d), you have knowingly sold, purchased, manufactured, delivered, brought into the state, or had actual or constructive possession of 28 grams or more of the drug Phencyclidine, or any mixture containing Phencyclidine.
 You will be charged with a first-degree felony for Trafficking in Phencyclidine.
+In such situations, you should contact a Sarasota criminal defense lawyer immediately.
 However, your punishment will depend on the amount of the drug you are found with:

 Punishment for Tracking Phencyclidine

 - If you are found with at least 28 grams of Phencyclidine, but less than 200 grams of the drug, if convicted of the offense you will be sentenced to a mandatory minimum of three years in prison, and a fine of $50,000.
 You could spend as much as thirty years in prison.

 - If you are found with at least 200 grams of Phencyclidine, but less than 400 grams of the drug, if convicted of the offense you will be sentenced to a mandatory minimum of seven years in prison, and a fine of $100,000.